What to know about buying your teen’s first car

 6. Share the costs

 It may not be possible for your teen to contribute much towards the purchase price, but there are other ways to split the cost of owning the vehicle.
-This approach can likely give your teen a greater sense of responsibility and pride for the vehicle, as they now have a financial stake.
+This approach should give your teen a greater sense of responsibility and pride for the vehicle, as they now have a financial stake.

 7. Opt for teen-friendly features